prasanth1712/eiq-er-ce/README.md

 ## Uninstalling the Agent
 -------------------------

-Agent from the endpoints can be uninstalled following the [instructions here](https://github.com/polylogyx/platform-docs/tree/master/03_Provisioning_Polylogyx_Client#uninstalling-the-client).
+Agent from the endpoints can be uninstalled following the [instructions here](https://github.com/eclecticiq/eiq-er-docs/tree/master/03_Provisioning_Polylogyx_Client#uninstalling-the-client).
 If for any reasons these instructions do not work, then a brute force clean could be accomplished on the Windows sytems using _agent_cleanup.bat_ file provided as a part of this repository.
 The batch file can be downloaded on the target system and invoked from an administrator privileged command prompt.

-## PolyLogyx ESP Components
+## EclecticIQ ER Components
 - plgx-esp - Manages requests coming from endpoint
 - plgx-esp-ui - Mangement server for taking actions, modifying properties  of an endpoint.
 - RabbitMQ